Protecting the Gopher Tortoise Along Georgia’s Coastline

 Gopher tortoises use their large back legs and front feet to dig extensive burrow systems, which help regulate their temperature and provide them shelter.
 They are considered a keystone species owing to these commensal burrows, which benefit eastern cottontails, gopher frogs, burrowing owls, federally threatened eastern indigo snakes and many other species.

-The Ceylon property provides important habitat for gopher tortoises in Georgia, with the GA DNR estimating that more than 2,000 individuals live on site.
+The Ceylon property provides important habitat for gopher tortoises in Georgia, with the GA DNR estimating that more than 2,000 individuals live on-site.
 The new wildlife management area will protect this critical habitat for the gopher tortoise and allow the public to appreciate and enjoy this beautiful coastal ecosystem.

 The Ceylon Wildlife Management Area also benefits the nearby Naval Submarine Base Kings Bay (NSBKB), the largest employer in Camden County, where this project is based.
 For the East Coast’s only nuclear submarine base, protecting the Ceylon property has been a long-standing high priority.
-The newly protected property will ensure that base operations will not be impacted by incompatible development and increase security for continued training and deployment of nuclear submarines.
-TCF’s collaborative effort with OSI, GA DNR, The Nature Conservancy and other partners will create public conservation land in the county, allowing the public to benefit from its valuable natural resources.
+The newly protected property will ensure that base operations will not be impacted by incompatible development while increasing security for continued training and deployment of nuclear submarines.
+TCF’s collaborative effort with OSI, GA DNR, The Nature Conservancy and other partners will create public conservation land in the county, allowing the community to benefit from its valuable natural resources.

 Learn More